Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

 ## Getting Internet Connection State Information

-To get the Internet connection state is ONLINE or OFFLINE:
+To get whether the state of Internet connection is ONLINE or OFFLINE:

-1. To get internet connection state of the given profile, use `connection_profile_get_internet_state()`.
-The first parameter contains the profile type, in second parameter it returns the given profile internet connection state( CONNECTION_INTERNET_STATE_OFFLINE or CONNECTION_INTERNET_STATE_ONLINE).
+1. To get the state of the internet connection for a given profile, use `connection_profile_get_internet_state()`.

+The first parameter contains the profile type and the second parameter returns the given profile internet connection state( CONNECTION_INTERNET_STATE_OFFLINE or CONNECTION_INTERNET_STATE_ONLINE):

     ```
     int connection_profile_get_internet_state(connection_profile_h profile,